Deepam-Rai/Notes/Graph_Theory/Theorems.md

 $\implies$ If G is connected H is also connected.

 Now, $\exists \phi^{-1}: V(H) \to V(G)$, since  $\phi$ is a bijective function.
-Similaryly, we can show that
+Similarly, we can show that
 If $H$ is connected, then $G$ is also connected.
 $$[Proved!]$$